■ Music Production Tips

 Having a distribution and promotion strategy behind your music begins at preparation.

-It’s essential you give yourself the time to prepare all of your marketing collateral and music assets so that you have the time and energy to creatively promote your upcoming release.
+It’s essential you give yourself the time to prepare all of your marketing collateral and music assets so that you have the time and energy to creatively promote your release.

+Technology comes in useful for the promotion process too!
 Here are a handful of platforms designed to help you get your music heard:

 Collect royalties